The Ghost of Slumber Mountain: Reception

 The Ghost of Slumber Mountain was a box office hit, grossing over $100,000 on a $3,000 budget.
 The New York Times called the animated dinosaurs "remarkably lifelike".
 Variety stated "These dinosaurs....walk, twist, gaze and eat as we might imagine they must have in the long, long, long ago".

 The film is available as a supplementary material item on the 2017 The Lost World Blu-ray disc from Flicker Alley.
 The supplementary material includes The Ghost of Slumber Mountain in a new 2K HD restoration by the "Dinosaur Museum".

 What remains of The Ghost of Slumber Mountain was preserved by the Academy Film Archive in 2012.

+The scene of the Tyrannosaurus fighting the Triceratops was featured in 3-D Dinosaur Adventure, where it was dubbed over by voice actors to give it a more humorous tone.